Pyrophoricity analysis

 - Environmental and industrial safety

-This test makes it possible in particular to check whether a substance must be classified as a pyrophoric substance within the meaning of CLP Regulation (EC) No. 1272/2008 or the decree of 20 April 1994 relating to the labelling of dangerous substances.
+This test makes it possible in particular to check whether a substance should be classified as a pyrophoric substance within the meaning of CLP Regulation (EC) No 1272/2008 or the decree of 20 April 1994 relating to the labelling of dangerous substances.

 Testing methods: what does the regulation say?

-Pyrophoricity analysis is generally carried out according to the protocols defined by:
+Pyrophoricity analysis is generally performed according to protocols defined by:

-- CLP Regulation (EC) No. 1272/2008, applicable to all substances placed on the market in Europe
+- Regulation (EC) No 1272/2008, applicable to all substances placed on the market in Europe

 - The UN Manual of Tests and Criteria (Test No. 2, section 33.3.1.5.2)